Visyond/website-hugo/site/content/solutions/analysis.md

 ---
-title: Spreadsheet Data Analysis Software - Visyond
+title: >-
+  Financial Analysis Software - An Elegant Solution for Analyzing Spreadsheet Data as a Team and Answering Questions On-The-Fly - Visyond
 metaTags: "<meta name=\"title\" content=\"Financial Analysis Software\">\n\n<meta name=\"description\" content=\"Start spreadsheet data analysis in minutes with Visyond’s smart machine intelligence financial analysis software; scenario comparison, tornado analysis and sensitivity analysis.\">\r\n\n\r\n<meta name=\"keywords\" content=\"Financial analysis software, spreadsheet data analysis\">"
 topTitle: >-
   Financial Analysis Software - An Elegant Solution for Analyzing Spreadsheet Data as a Team and Answering Questions On-The-Fly
+topSubTitle: >-
-topSubTitle: "Collaboratively perform advanced and routine data analysis in minutes instead of days and securely & selectively share valuable business insights with stakeholders with the help of Visyond’s interactive dashboards and apps allowing you to test various assumptions without breaking the underlying logic and calculations.\r\n"
+  Collaboratively perform spreadsheet data analysis in minutes instead of days and securely share valuable business insights with Visyond’s financial analysis software.
+Empower stakeholders to test assumptions without changing the calculations and underlying logic of the model through interactive presentations and calculators.
 signUpURL: /accounts/signup/
 watchVideoURL: 'https://www.youtube.com/embed/mIOudZrtVRs'
 requestURL: /request
 bgImage: /img/Collab 1 resized 3.jpg
 infoBlockFirst:
-  - descr: >-
-      Often there is a need to compare dozens of different probabilities and scenarios to find the optimal strategy and answer various what-if questions.

-      Visyond was designed with this goal in mind and allows you to **easily measure, compare and visualize the impact of multiple coexisting inputs and scenarios from different stakeholders**.
+  - descr: "* Add multiple assumptions (without erasing existing ones) to any cell and combine them into scenarios\r\n* Create as many scenarios as you like without the chaos of multiple files and model versions\r\n* Visualize and compare all the scenarios with in real time\r\n* Retrieve supporting documents instantaneously from inside the cell\r\n"
     files:
       - descr: >-
           With Visyond’s Scenario Comparison you can quickly compare different assumptions in a few clicks without depending on experts.
         file: /img/Scenarios chart in Browser v4.png
+        link: /features/scenarios/
         title: Compare Scenarios In Real Time
     image: /img/Scenarios chart in Browser v4.png
     link: /features/scenarios/
-    title: Fast and Simple Scenario Comparison
-  - descr: >-
+    title: Create Multiple Scenarios and What-If Analysis On-The-Fly
-      With Visyond’s Tornado Analysis you can answer difficult questions, easily; “by what percentage does the output changes when the drives, on by one, change by x%?” -- **perform these calculations without coding or downloading add-ons**.
+  - descr: "* Impact (Tornado) analysis will instantly show you  what inputs have the greatest impact on outputs and how they interact with one another \r\n* Answer difficult questions, easily - such as “by what percentage does the output changes when the drives, on by one, change by x%?”\r\n* Simplify and streamline your models by identifying variables with no significant impact\r\n"

-      Tornado analysis will tell you **how much a selected output is sensitive to fixed changes in driver cells**.
     files:
       - descr: >-
           With Visyond, you can run Impact (Tornado) Analysis without long manual setups and quickly see how sensitive your data set is to changes.
         file: /img/Tornado in Browser v4.png
+        link: /features/tornado/
         title: Stress-Test Your Data
     image: /img/Tornado in Browser v4.png
     link: /features/tornado/
-    title: Tornado Analysis Without Whirlwind of Stress
-  - descr: >-
+    title: Identify Important Cells and Their Impact
-      Significantly **streamline and simplify Sensitivity Analysis setup in minutes**.
-Sensitivity analysis will help you **understand clearly the nature of the relationship between input and output** variables in your spreadsheet or model.

-      This allows you to **identify to what degree variables impacts the outcome**, how different indicators interact & affect each other, and uncover errors in your models.
+  - descr: "* Simplify Sensitivity Analysis setup  - clearly understand the relationships between input and output variables in your spreadsheets\r\n* Instantly identify to what degree variables impacts the outcome, how different indicators interact & affect each other, and uncover errors in your models\r\n"
     files:
       - descr: >-
           With just a few clicks Visyond allows you to run Sensitivity analysis without long manual setups.
         file: /img/Sensitivity two-way v2.png
+        link: /features/sensitivity/
         title: SET UP SENSITIVITY ANALYSIS IN SECONDS
       - descr: Discover relationships between data easier and faster with Visyond.
         file: /img/Sensitivity in Browser v4.png
+        link: /features/sensitivity/
         title: Identify Relationships Between Data Easier
     image: /img/Sensitivity two-way v2.png
     link: /features/sensitivity/
-    title: Sensitivity Analysis That Makes Sense
+    title: Understand Relationships Between Cells with Instant Sensitivity Analysis
-  - descr: >-
-      Data analysis is a continuous process as new inputs and questions are constantly introduced.

-      Visyond enables you to adapt and answer them on-the-fly by providing **interactive dashboards and slides with customizable input fields that update in real time with the related data and charts without affecting the underlying calculations or overriding any data**.

-      The dashboards and slides can be securely shared with other people without exposing raw data.
+  - descr: "* Answer questions on-the-fly with spreadsheet-driven interactive dashboards and presentations linked directly into your spreadsheets. \r\n* Use customizable input fields that update visualizations in real time  without compromising or changing the calculations and underlying logic of the model\r\n* The dashboards and slides can be securely shared with other people without exposing confidential information\r\n"
     files:
       - descr: >-
           Empower stakeholders to test their own assumptions without interacting directly with the spreadsheet by using Visyond's Interactive Presentations!
         file: /img/Interactive Slides in Browser v4.png
+        link: /features/interactive-presentations/
         title: INTERACTIVE PRESENTATIONS
     image: /img/Interactive Slides in Browser v4.png
     link: /features/interactive-presentations/
     title: Secure Interactive Dashboards for Decision Making
-  - descr: "Monte Carlo Simulation replaces the inputs with random variables in a specified range and shows how it affects the output.
-With Visyond you can easily run Simulations without long manual setups.\r"
+  - descr: "* Monte Carlo Simulation replaces the inputs with random variables in a specified range and shows how it affects the output\r\n* Instantly generate descriptive statistics, probability density function and cumulative distribution function\r\n* Manage uncertainty & risk and make forecasts quickly\r\n* Easily identify what probability distribution is more appropriate for your data\r\n"
     files:
       - descr: >-
           Visyond generates descriptive statistics, probability density function and cumulative distribution function.
         file: /img/Monte Carlo Simulation v3.png
+        link: /features/simulations/
         title: MONTE CARLO SIMULATION
     image: /img/Monte Carlo Simulation v3.png
     link: /features/simulations/
-    title: Powerful Forecasting Tool
+    title: Simplify Simulation Setup
 capabilitiesList:
   - image: /img/v_icon.png
     text: Work as a team and greatly speed up analytical tasks